ZiyaoFang/DARG/README.md

 # DARG
-A GPU algorithm for solving the position of new pulsars
+A GPU algorithm for solving the positionss of new pulsars